alch-1/fyp-klee-automation/README.md

 Final year Cybersecurity project for SMU's Information Systems course

 # Project Outline
-We are to build a python tool that automates the instrumenting of a batch of programs provided by DARPA1.
+We are to build a python tool that automates the instrumenting of a batch of programs provided by DARPA.
 Our tool then makes use of KLEE to perform symbolic execution on a batch of programs to generate a set of test cases which allows the user to find bugs in these programs.
-- KLEE is a dynamic symbolic execution engine built on top of the LLVM compiler infrastructure that can find bugs during execution2.
+- KLEE is a dynamic symbolic execution engine built on top of the LLVM compiler infrastructure that can find bugs during execution.
 Additionally, we will perform analysis on the output of KLEE.
 - We will explore if the bugs identified can potentially be used as vulnerabilities, and if yes, what kind of vulnerabilities, and its severity.